SophiaPetrova/Hangman/README.md

-# Hangman
+﻿# Hangman
 I want to play a game.
+Ok?